TheSpydog/CSharp-Project-Template-for-VSCode/README.md

 Rather than using .NET Core, this project exclusively uses Mono and .NET Framework tooling (via `msbuild`).
 As a result, output binaries will be .exe files instead of the .dll files that .NET Core produces.
 This is more in line with the behavior of the Visual Studio 2017 / Visual Studio for Mac.

-The creation of this project was motivated by wanting to develop C# projects on Mac, and finding out that...
-1. .NET Core is a opinionated and temperamental beast that doesn't always play nice with .NET Framework projects.
-(Hopefully this will improve in the future!)
-2. Visual Studio for Mac runs projects in some black-box way that differs from just running Mono, leading to frustrating and inconsistent behavior.

 **Features:**
 - Uses the new .csproj format, so you can easily edit the project by hand.
   - Because of this, the template folder is copy-pastable.
 No need to worry about unique project GUIDs!